bernard-kavanagh/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 The YANG modules from {{ETSI-TS-128-541}} have been selected for this experiment.

 Model Translation:
+: For a given YANG module, it implements the Y-MODEL-DEPENDENCIES use case by fetching sub-YANG modules from well-known GitHub repositories.
+This is achieved by scrutinizing `import` clauses (including imports of imports) and examining module locations and relationships from the {{YANG-CATALOG}}.
-: It realizes the Y-MODEL-DEPENDENCIES use case using **xxx**, and the Y-MODEL-TO-RDFS-OWL use case using the YANG2OWL solution defined in {{sec-exp-yang2owl-oc}}.
+Additionally, it addresses the Y-MODEL-TO-RDFS-OWL use case using the YANG2OWL solution defined in {{sec-exp-yang2owl-oc}}.
-For this experiment, the resulting ontology is called MOBILE-O.
+For this experiment, the resulting ontology is referred to as MOBILE-O.

 Model Curation:
 : This task involves providing a streamlined ontology by manually *filtering* (selection of classes and relationships based on the data available) and *grouping* (compression of the model hierarchy, i.e. class of classes) the model resulting from the *Model Translation* task.